james2doyle/ohdoylerules.com/content/snippets/bash-random-password-generation.md

----
++++
-Title: "Randomly Generate A Password In Bash"
-Description: "Randomly generate a password of specified length and then copy it to the clipboard"
+title = "Randomly Generate A Password In Bash" description = "Randomly generate a password of specified length and then copy it to the clipboard" date = "2014-02-16" category = "Snippets" template = "post.html"
-Date: "2014-02-16"
-Category: "Snippets"
-Template: "post"
+[taxonomies]
-Keywords: ["password", "random", "generate", "base64", "bash", "openssl", "cli", "terminal", "shell", "command line", "pbcopy", "clipboard", "osx", "mac"]
+keywords = ["password", "random", "generate", "base64", "bash", "openssl", "cli", "terminal", "shell", "command line", "pbcopy", "clipboard", "osx", "mac"]
----
++++

 When installing or setting up frameworks, in this case I was playing around with [Laravel](http://laravel.com/), you usually need to set a session/secret/encryption key.